 These quality-of-life features add approximately 100-300ms to each response.
 Trillet made a deliberate architectural decision: prioritize caller experience over benchmark numbers.
 For real business calls, an agent that responds in 900ms but sounds natural outperforms an agent that responds in 600ms but feels robotic.

 The threshold that matters is caller perception, not milliseconds.
-Research on conversational AI shows that responses under 1,500ms feel natural to most callers.
+Responses under 1,500ms feel natural to most callers, consistent with turn-taking research showing the 500ms to 1,200ms window as optimal.
 Above that threshold, awkward pauses accumulate.
-Below 800ms provides no perceptible improvement—humans don't notice the difference between 600ms and 900ms in conversation.
+Below 800ms provides no perceptible improvement.
+Humans don't notice the difference between 600ms and 900ms in conversation.

 Trillet optimizes for the 800ms-1,200ms range that delivers natural conversation while including the context that makes agents actually useful.
 Agencies using raw infrastructure platforms either accept robotic-sounding agents or spend engineering time replicating what Trillet includes out of the box.